wso2/docs-ei/en/micro-integrator/docs/develop/packaging-artifacts.md

 # Packaging Synapse artifacts

-To package the ESB artifacts, you need to create a **[Composite Application Project](#composite-application-project)**.
+To package Synapse artifacts, you need to create a [Composite Application Project](../../../develop/creating-projects/#composite-application-project).
 Use one of the following methods:

 ## Using an existing composite application

-If you have an already created composite appliction project, do the following to package the [Synapse artifacts](#creating-synapse-artifacts) into the composite application:
+If you have an already created composite appliction project, do the following to package the [Synapse artifacts](creating-artifacts/creating-an-api.md) into the composite application:

 1. Select the `pom.xml` file that is under the composite application project in the project explorer.
     ![Create CAPP](../../assets/img/create_project/capp_proj_explorer.png)